Code-Cornelius/CorAI/README.md

 │  │  ├── error_not_enough_information
 │  │  ├── error_not_yet_allowed
 │  │  ├── error_type_setter
+│  │  ├── numpy_function_used  (not really interesting for general purpose)
 │  │  └── warning_deprecated
 │  └── tests
 │